jtuyen/qmk_kyria/README.md

   - Dedicated keys to scroll through text windows without a mouse
   - Specific combos are set between Windows and MacOS
   - Each layer has predefined LED color of which is activated when triggered
-- Tap Dance
-  - A single key acts as a dual function key
-  - An extra space key on the left side of the keyboard as sometimes I would like to preview files in Finder while my hand is on the mouse
 - Chording/Combos
   - To compact more keys into the main Mac/Windows layers
   - Common keyboard shortcuts like Undo, Copy, and Paste are compacted into combo keys